Toward Temporal Attribution Analytics in Dataflows: Related Work

 \stitle{Temporal Provenance.} TAP/DTaP \cite{zhou2012distributed, zhou2011tap} use distributed Datalog to capture temporal provenance for distributed protocol debugging.
 Zeno \cite{wu2019zeno} diagnoses performance problems using temporal provenance.
 We differ fundamentally by: (1) applying TINs to structurally model temporal provenance with explicit quantity tracking in data management contexts, (2) distinguishing discrete vs. liquid data classes that require different provenance semantics, (3) achieving compression via state-based indexing that groups consecutive time periods with identical buffer states, and (4) providing five temporal query types (backward, forward, temporal lineage, flow lineage, versioning) that leverage TINs' temporal structure.

-\stitle{Graph Provenance.} Several efforts \cite{acar2010graph, buneman2002propagation, kumar2017information, moreau2011open} model provenance using graph structures but typically represent static relationships.
-Prior work on TINs \cite{kosyfaki2021flow, kosyfaki2018flow, kosyfaki2022provenance} examines flow computation and provenance tracking for liquid data in TINs; we extend this with state-based compression, provenance tracking in stream networks, indexing for provenance, and support for a wide range of temporal provenance queries.
+\stitle{Graph Provenance.} Several efforts \cite{acar2010graph, kumar2017information, moreau2011open} model provenance using graph structures but typically represent static relationships.
+Prior work on TINs \cite{DBLP:conf/edbt/KosyfakiMPT19,DBLP:conf/icde/KosyfakiMPT21,DBLP:conf/icde/KosyfakiM22} examines flow computation and provenance tracking for liquid data in TINs; we extend this with the definition of temporal attribution, state-based compression, provenance tracking in stream networks, indexing for provenance, and support for a wide range of temporal attribution queries.

-Our approach differs from all prior work by combining three elements: \circled{1} explicit quantity tracking in temporal graphs enabling flow-based queries; \circled{2} state-based compression achieving million-fold storage reductions for windowed workloads; and \circled{3} a query model supporting five temporal provenance query types (backward, forward, temporal lineage, flow lineage, versioning).
+Our approach differs from all prior work by combining three elements: \circled{1} explicit attribution tracking in dataflows and temporal graphs; \circled{2} state-based compression achieving huge storage reductions for windowed workloads; and \circled{3} a query model supporting five temporal provenance query types (backward, forward, temporal lineage, flow lineage, versioning).
 To our knowledge, no existing system provides all these capabilities together.